Worried about your job in the current climate?

 3) Hiring opportunities in alternative investments – especially private equity, infrastructure, private debt and real estate – is expected to increase in the next 5 years.

-4) ESG Investing Is Set to Grow (Fast)
+4) ESG Investing Is Experiencing a Bumpy Road

 What does the projected growth in ESG investing mean for jobs?

-Sustainable investing has created 2 types of new roles within asset management:
+These changes in sustainable investing has created new roles within asset management:

 1) a pure stewardship/governance role which offers an alternate route into the asset management industry for those that come from a non-investment, but more policymaking or natural sciences background.